skypjack/entt/README.md

 reference to itself along with a const reference to the event.
 Therefore listeners have an handy way to work with it without incurring in the need of capturing a reference to the emitter itself.<br/>
-Every time a connection between an emitter and a listener is estabilished, an opaque object is returned to allow the caller to disconnect them later.
+Every time a connection between an emitter and a listener is established, an opaque object is returned to allow the caller to disconnect them later.

 The opaque object used to handle connections is both movable and copyable.
 An